Cynthia Miller-Idriss: Work

 Much of Idriss's work informs against extremism.
 In her book, Hate in the Homeland, she states that people are becoming radicalized through social media, memes, online gaming servers and internet sites like YouTube can introduce radicalized ideas that lead to violence to younger viewers.
 The internet has helped different extremist groups converge despite ideological differences.
 Increasing political rhetoric like us-versus-them thinking can lead to increased real world political violence like assassinations.
-Idriss compares extremist prevention to disease prevention: identifying and dismantling patterns of pipelines of radicalization, such as teaching media literacy.
+Idriss compares extremist prevention to disease prevention: identifying and dismantling pipelines of radicalization, such as teaching media literacy.
 Solutions include: "pre-emptive education campaigns game-style interventions."

 Idriss founded PERIL, part of American University (Polarization and Extremism Research and Innovation Lab), a website devoted to stopping extremists, through education.
 The process is to show propaganda to inoculate participants against it.
 They provide short videos and education programs aimed at educators, parents, faith leaders and youth.